 Putting investment property equity to work

-Cash-out refinancing for primary residence (owner-occupied) homes are gaining in popularity, but so are cash-out loans for investment properties.
+Cash-out refinancing for primary residence (owner-occupied) homes are gaining in popularity, but so are cash-out loans for investment properties or second homes.

 While they were hard to come by just a few years ago, many lenders now offer investment property owners the chance to cash in on their non-owner-occupied homes’ equity.